POSEIDON.core

 • wl_model (np.array of float) – Model wavelength grid (μm).

-• offset_datasets (list of str) – If applying a relative offset to one or more datasets, this list gives the file names of the datasets that will have free offsets applied (note: currently only supports one offset dataset).
+• offset_datasets (list of str) – If applying a relative offset to one or more datasets, this list gives the file names of the datasets that will have free offsets applied (note: currently only supports two offset datasets).

 • wl_unit (str) – Unit of wavelength column (first column in file) (Options: micron (or equivalent) / nm / A / m)